adamhenson/http2-pusher/README.md

 # http2-pusher
-A mechanism to organize HTTP/2 server push.
+> A mechanism to execute HTTP/2 server push in an organized approach.